Vyral/krissy-mireles/_posts/2020-04-06-how-are-we-going-to-continue-to-help-our-clients.md

 {% include youtube.html %}

-We’re doing things differently right now in regards to helping our clients buy and sell homes.
-Here are some of the changes we’ve made during these uncertain times.
+<p style="text-align:center">We’re doing things differently right now in regards to helping our clients buy and sell homes.
+Here are some of the changes we’ve made during these uncertain times.</p>

 If you’re in the real estate marketplace as a buyer or seller right now, I want you to know that **our team will start doing things differently in order to help as many buyers and sellers as we can navigate through real estate transactions during this time.**